uuk0/PyBytecodeManipulator/ASSEMBLY.md

 ## .pyasm files

-- implementation in bytecodemanipulation.assembler.hook, which is enabled on import
+- implementation in bytecodemanipulation.assembler.hook, which is enabled on import of that module
 - hooks into the import system with lowest priority so that when a ModuleNotFoundException would be thrown, we can look into .pyasm files instead
 - will be parsed as normal "inline" assembly, local space is the module scope